Blonde (2022 film): Plot

-Norma Jeane and Joe's marriage sours when Cass and Eddy give Joe some nude publicity photographs of her, which enrages Joe so much that he hits Norma Jeane and demands that she decline making The Seven Year Itch out of principle.
-She goes through with filming nonetheless, doing the famous publicity stunt with the white dress.
-When she arrives home, a drunken Joe screams and gets physically violent with her.
+Norma Jeane and Joe's marriage sours when Cass and Eddy give Joe some nude publicity photographs of her, which enrages him so much that he hits Norma Jeane and demands that she stops making The Seven Year Itch.
+She goes through with filming nonetheless, doing the famous stunt with the white dress.
+When she arrives home, a drunken Joe screams at her and gets more physically violent.
 She divorces him shortly after.

 In 1955, Norma Jeane auditions for the Broadway play Magda by renowned playwright Arthur Miller.
-During a read-through, her performance impresses everyone except Arthur, but he eventually warms up to her when she gives him some insightful character analysis.
-Norma Jeane and Arthur marry and move to Maine, where she lives a happy life with him and becomes pregnant.
-However, when walking on the beach one day with a platter of food, she trips and miscarries.
-Distraught, she returns to acting soon after.
+During a read-through, her performance impresses everyone except Miller, but he eventually warms up to her when she gives him some insightful character analysis.
+Norma Jeane and Arthur marry and move to Maine, where she lives a happy life with him and becomes pregnant again.
+However, when walking on the beach one day with a platter of food, she falls and miscarries.
+Distraught, she returns to acting.

-While filming Some Like It Hot, Norma Jeane becomes more uncontrollable and mentally disturbed.
-She is overwhelmed by the constant press attention, feels that she is becoming a joke, has frequent outbursts on set, especially towards director Billy Wilder, and grows increasingly distant from Arthur.
+While filming Some Like It Hot, Norma Jeane becomes more uncontrollable and mentally disturbed, overwhelmed by the constant press attention, feels that she is becoming a joke, has frequent outbursts on set, especially towards director Billy Wilder, and grows increasingly distant from Arthur.
 To cope with her stress, she begins taking pills.

 By 1962, she has become dependent on drugs and alcohol.
-Secret Service agents pick up an intoxicated Norma Jeane and take her to a hotel to meet the president, who forces her to fellate him, before raping her, and then has her taken away after she vomits in his bed.
-Already dazed and drugged on pills, she begins to wonder if this is what being Marilyn Monroe has led to, and she also hallucinates having another abortion before being sent back to her home in Los Angeles.
-She learns from Eddy on the phone that Cass has died and left something for her, which she refuses to see at first but is convinced by Eddy, who sends it in a package in the mail.
-Cass' memento turns out to be the stuffed tiger she had found when the three of them were together, and the package also contains a letter where he confesses that the letters Norma Jeane has been receiving, supposedly from her father, were actually written by him.
+Secret Service agents pick up an intoxicated Norma Jeane and take her to a hotel to meet President John F. Kennedy, who rapes her and then has her taken away after she vomits in his bed.
+Already dazed and drugged, Norma Jeane begins to wonder if this is what being Marilyn Monroe has led to, and she also hallucinates having another abortion before being sent back to her home in Los Angeles.
+She learns from Eddy on the phone that Cass has died and left something for her, which she refuses to see initially but is convinced by Eddy, who sends it in a package in the mail.
+It turns out to be the stuffed tiger she had found when the three of them were together, and the package also contains a letter from Cass, where he confesses that the letters Norma Jeane has been receiving, supposedly from her father, were actually written by him.

 Shattered by the revelation, Norma Jeane overdoses on barbiturates; as she lies dying on her bed, she has a vision of her father welcoming her to the afterlife.